emdobrin/aepsdk-edge-ios/Documentation/Advanced/FAQ/edge-network-apis-integration.md

-# Edge Network APIs integration
+# How should my Edge request look like

 The Edge mobile extension handles multiple types of events that are delivered to the Adobe Edge Network through network calls.